Rishitha1512/Ecommerce-Follow-Along/README.md

 ### 3. Enabling file uploads using Mutler
   - Multer is a middleware used for handling file uploads in Node.js.
 It is often used for managing user-uploaded files, such as profile pictures or documents.
   - Installed multer(npm i multer).

+## Milestone 5: Creating the Signup page
+### 1. Created a signup page
+- Designed a user-friendly sign-up form with the following fields:
+     - **Full Name**: A text input field for capturing the user's full name.
+     - **Email Address**: A text input field for entering the user's email.
+     - **Password**: A password input field for securely capturing the user's password.
+     - **File Upload**: An input field that allows the user to upload a file (e.g., profile picture or document).
+     - **Sign-Up Button**: A button to submit the form and initiate the sign-up process.
+- Styled the page using **TailwindCSS** for a responsive and clean layout.
+### 2. Created validation Object using RegEx
+- Implemented client-side form validation to enhance user experience and catch errors early.
+   - **Regular Expressions (RegEx)** were used for:
+     - **Email Validation**: Ensured that the email is in a valid format (e.g., `user@example.com`).
+     - **Password Validation**: Enforced password complexity, such as minimum length and inclusion of special characters or numbers.

+   - Validation is triggered when the user submits the form or interacts with the input fields.
+### 3. Setup React-Router for the Present Pages
+- Installed **React Router DOM** by running:
+     ```bash
+     npm install react-router-dom
+     ```
+   - Configured routing with **BrowserRouter** to wrap the application, enabling navigation without page reloads.
+   - Created routes for the following pages:
+     - **Home Page**: The default landing page of the application.
+     - **Sign-Up Page**: The page where users can fill out their details to sign up.
+   - Used the `<Route>` component to define the URL paths and the corresponding components to render.
+   - Added **Navigation Links** (using `<Link>`) to allow users to navigate between pages.
+   - Set up the `<Routes>` component to ensure the correct page is rendered based on the URL.